glennpck/SignLanguageDetection/README.md

 # SignLanguageDetection
 This project applies Python Development and Machine Learning to create a Facecam feature that can identify the different American Sign Language Alphabets through training a Machine Learning Model
+Letters that model has learnt: B, D, E, F

+Possible for model to learn more letters

 # Development Stages
 - Stage 1: Hand Capture (Canvas) and Data Collection